 Arthritis is a condition marked by inflammation of the joints.
 The main symptoms of arthritis are joint pain and stiffness.

-350 million people around the world suffer from the many different types of arthritis, including osteoarthritis, rheumatoid arthritis, and psoriatic arthritis.
+350 million people around the world suffer from arthritis, including osteoarthritis, rheumatoid arthritis, and psoriatic arthritis.

 The long term effects of arthritis are degeneration and destruction of the joints.
 While many conventional medications for arthritis are available, they are not always effective and some carry adverse side effects.

 Many arthritis sufferers are choosing to use medical cannabis for its anti-inflammatory properties, pain relief, and minimal side effects.

 What are the benefits of using CBD for arthritis?

 - Reduced side effects from conventional arthritis treatments

 - Better sleep

 Are there side effects when using CBD for arthritis?

 Side effects are always possible and you should always be aware of drug interactions with CBD, especially if you plan to use CBD in high doses (in the hundreds of milligrams).